monalisaburma/Battleship_game/README.md

 - Visual feedback for hits and misses.

 ## Prerequisites
 Before running this game, you need to have Python installed on your system.
-Python 3.x is recommended.
-You can download Python here.

 ## Installation
 ### To play the game, clone the repository to your local machine using the following command: